Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

     processEvents: (messages, context) => {},

     // Prior to V5 errors were handled by separate callbacks depending
-    // on where they were thrown.
+    // on where they were thrown i.e when managing different partitions vs receiving from each partition.
     //
     // In V5 you only need a single error handler for all of those cases.
     processError: onErrorHandler